Associate Research Professor

 Publications are available online.

-The PRL and FEATURES code are also available online.
+The Advanced Crypto Software Collection and Automated Crypto Design Tools code are also available online.

 600.363/463 Introduction to Algorithms/Algorithms I -- Fall 2009